Disappearance of Lisa Dorrian: 2010s

+2020s

-On 4 May 2021, the PSNI launched a new search for the body in an area known as The Clay Pits close to Ballyhalbert.
-Although the lakes and ponds had been checked previously when Dorrian was still considered a missing person, the new searches involved police divers performing a fingertip search of the bottom of each area of water.
+On 4 May 2021, the PSNI launched a further search for the body in an area known as the Clay Pits near Ballyhalbert.
+Although the lakes and ponds had been examined previously when Dorrian was still considered a missing person, the new searches involved police divers conducting fingertip examinations of the lakebeds.

-On 27 February 2025, the PSNI released a CCTV video clip of Dorrian visiting the Saltwater Brig gastro pub a few miles from Kircubbin shortly after 1 pm on 26 February 2005, in the hope that this last known footage of her would jog the memories of potential witnesses who might have interacted with her along the Ards Peninsula on the weekend she disappeared.
-The press release also contained still images of her outside the Lock & Quay pub in Groomsport just before 11 pm the previous evening.
-On the same day, independent charity Crimestoppers announced a £20,000 reward for information that led to the conviction of her murderer or that resulted in the recovery of her remains.

-On 28 February 2025, the 20th anniversary of her older sister's disappearance, Joanne Dorrian revealed that six people had come forward with new information in the previous 24 hours, which had then been shared with the authorities.
-She thanked those who got in touch and appealed for anyone else with relevant information to submit it to the investigation team.
+On 27 February 2025, the PSNI released CCTV footage showing Dorrian visiting the Saltwater Brig gastro pub a few miles from Kircubbin shortly after 1 pm on 26 February 2005, in the hope that the last known images of her would prompt potential witnesses along the Ards Peninsula to come forward.
+The press release also included still images of her outside the Lock & Quay pub in Groomsport shortly before 11 pm the previous evening.
+On the same day, the independent charity Crimestoppers announced a £20,000 reward for information leading to the conviction of her murderer or the recovery of her remains.
+On 28 February 2025, the 20th anniversary of her disappearance, Joanne stated that six people had come forward with new information in the previous 24 hours, which had been passed to the authorities.
+She thanked those who had contacted the family and appealed for anyone else with relevant information to assist the investigation.

+On 8 December 2025, the PSNI's Major Investigation Team announced that a 68‑year‑old man had been arrested on suspicion of murder and related offences, including assisting offenders, withholding information, and preventing a lawful burial.
+He was released without charge later the same day.
+Media reports later identified him as a prisoner serving a lengthy sentence for violent crime in HM Prison Maghaberry.

+On 25 February 2026, PSNI detectives investigating the murder arrested a 40‑year‑old woman in Bangor and a 42‑year‑old man in Scotland on suspicion of murder, assisting offenders, withholding information, and preventing a lawful burial.
+Both individuals were released on bail the following day pending further inquiries.
+Media reports later identified the woman as the former girlfriend of a convicted drug dealer who had been in Dorrian's close company around the time of her disappearance, and identified the man as a violent career criminal with previous convictions for cocaine dealing, assault, and possession of an offensive weapon.
+On 4 March 2026, detectives made a further arrest of a 40‑year‑old man in Millisle on suspicion of assisting offenders and withholding information.
+He was released on bail later that day pending further inquiries.
+On 5 March 2026, detectives arrested a 48‑year‑old man in the Craigavon area on suspicion of murder, assisting offenders and preventing a lawful burial.
+The man was later released unconditionally from police custody.
+In response to the recent series of arrests, Lisa's sister Joanne Dorrian revealed to Belfast Live that an individual had approached her in 2025 with "significant information" regarding what happened on the night Lisa disappeared in 2005, and this information was then handed over to the PSNI.